RayBB/openlibrary-docs/Component-Library.md

 3. Composition not inheritance

 React.js and similar libraries have shown that the composition pattern is much better for UIs than the inheritance model.

+# Refactoring existing components

+1. Write unit tests
+We should look to write unit tests first and for all with the existing code before doing this.
+To support testing we should do the minimum possible e.g. exposing functions where necessary and adding return values when we need to check the return value of something.

+The existence of tests should be a precursor to any large refactor as it defines a specification of how a feature behaves and makes it easier for others in the team to verify that the new component is an adequate replacement.

+2. Refactor.